FHanus/ESP-IDF-Notes/ESP32 Software Setup/PlatformIO/README.md

 Open the VS Code application and head over to "Extensions" tab in the left bar.

 Type "PlatformIO IDE" in the search bar and install the extension.
+* Make sure you install "C/C++" extension as well.

 ## Setup PlatformIO for ESP32s3
 Click the "PlatformIO" tab in the left bar.
 A new window will open with its own leftside bar.